Video Tutorial Covalent Bonding

 Full Notes Covalent Bonding

 Atomic Structure Recap

-Atoms have electrons that travel around a nucleus in ‘orbitals’, which can only hold one pair of electrons.
+Atoms have electrons that travel around a nucleus in ‘orbitals’.
+Each orbital can have a maximum of one pair of electrons in.
 These orbitals exist in shells, and each shell is a different distance from the nucleus (1 being the closest, 2 the next closest, etc.).

 With covalent bonding, we are concerned with the outermost electrons and shell of an atom.

-For example, chlorine atoms have seven electrons in their outer shell.
-To become stable, they need to gain access to one more electron.
-Two chlorine atoms are able to come together and share one electron each.
-Now, each atom has ‘access’ to a full outer shell.
-This arrangement is called a covalent bond.
+Chlorine atoms have seven electrons in their outer shell.
+This means they have one electron in a half filled orbital.
+To become stable, they need to gain access to one more electron to 'fill' this orbital.
+Two chlorine atoms can each share their one electron from a half filled orbital with the other atom.
+This forms a covalent bond and now, each atom has ‘access’ to a full orbital.

-The group number (one to eight) in the periodic table tells us how many electrons an atom has in its outermost shell, which can tell us how many bonds the atom can make.
+The group number (I to VIII) of an element in the periodic table tells us how many electrons an atom of that element has in its outermost shell, which can tell us how many bonds the atom can make.

-For example, carbon is in group 4.
+For example, carbon is in group IV (4).
 This means carbon wants to gain access to another four electrons.
 Making four covalent bonds with other atoms would give the carbon atom access to a full outer shell.
 This is why carbon can make four bonds.

 Sometimes, atoms share more than one pair of electrons.
 This leads to the formation of double and triple covalent bonds.
 See Sigma and Pi Bonding for more detail on double bonds.